draftdev/jobs/sales-director.md

 ### Skills and Qualifications:
 - 8+ years of experience in sales and marketing roles
-- 2+ years of leadership experience
+- 3+ years of leadership experience
 - Familiarity with high-touch, relationship-based sales
 - Native-level English writing and speaking skills
 - Work availability in US or EU time zones

 ### Preferred Qualifications:
 - Past developer relations and marketing industry experience
-- Past agency experience
-- Experience with Pipedrive
-- Previous experience building sales teams at similar productized services/agencies
+- Previous experience building sales teams at productized services or agencies

 ### Perks:
-- Flexible hours, location, and mostly asynchronous work (no travel required)
+- Flexible hours, location, and mostly asynchronous work (no travel required, although if you want to make events part of our strategy, we have budget for it)
-- $100,000/year base pay rate with on target earnings of $150,000/year
+- $150,000/year base pay rate with on target earnings of $100,000/year
 - Report directly to [Draft.dev's CEO and Founder](https://www.linkedin.com/in/karllhughes)
 - Help shape the direction of a quickly growing small business

 ## Hiring Process:
 1. [Submit your application](https://airtable.com/shr1BLe1LlwCs4B2H).
-2. Top candidates will join a 45-minute screening call to learn about your experience and the role.
+2. Top candidates will join a 30-minute screening call to learn about your experience and the role.
-3. You'll meet with the other directors to learn about the leadership structure and who you'll work with regularly.
+3. Next, you'll meet with the other directors to learn about the leadership structure and who you'll work with regularly.
-4. You'll complete a paid trial assignment with a final presentation to our sales and marketing team.
+4. Finally, you'll complete a paid trial assignment with a final presentation to our sales and marketing team.

 Questions?
 Email [karl@draft.dev](mailto:karl@draft.dev) for more information.